joeptacek/chatlab-site/_docs/conventions.md

   Issues can arise on the server when an html reference and the corresponding filename use different representations of the same character (broken link).

+  Use closest-looking ASCII character:

+  Ö > O

+  ö > o

+  ñ > n

+  ı > i

+  Formerly (still 404):

   Use percent encoding for special characters.
-Most fool-proof, if kind of dumb-looking and time consuming.
+Seems fool-proof, if kind of dumb-looking and time consuming.
 To be consistent, use precomposed (arbitrary decision).

   Formerly (error-prone):